Chris0016/pZero/blog/2023-7-17-welcome/index.md

 mesmerizing fusion.
 Welcome to the Ferrofluid Community—a place where imagination meets innovation, and where the extraordinary becomes reality.
 Join us today and be part of this transformative journey!

+### Reaching Out

+Join the[ discord server ](https://discord.gg/SvfMjNP4)to ask any questions you may have or propose changes/ideas.

+We also have a [Youtube channel ](https://www.youtube.com/channel/UCo-W0-K8zRfL9zwv4jWnePw)available with tutorial videos.